theimowski/SAFE-TodoMVC-workshop/README.md

     * todos.http - running specifications for the Server
     * README.md - instructions
 * We kinda follow the DDD approach - using Commands and Events for our Todo domain.
+* We execute a Command both on Client and Server side - the Client updates immediately and doesn't wait for response (when the response comes back we just check we're in sync).
+We could execute the Commands only Server side and wait for a response, but then the Client application could be unresponsive!
 * There's a pattern we'll follow throughout implementing all of the features:
   1. Client - change UI to adapt new feature, observe live changes in browser
   1. Shared - add new Command and Event and implement our Domain logic